Are you looking for the best Salkantay Trek packing list? You’ve come to the right place.

 - 1L water bottle

-- Packing cubes: Packing cubes are a lifesaver when organizing your Salkantay trek packing list.
+- Packing cubes: These packing cubes are a lifesaver when organizing your Salkantay trek packing list.
 They make finding what you need from your duffel bag much easier.

 - 1 Plastic bags: It’s always a good idea to carry a plastic bag that you can use for trash or wet clothes.